Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/register-delegate.md

 set inactivity-lock-timeout 300
 ```

+Be sure you check out the [Server Requirements](server-requirements.md#)[Server Requirements]
-Once your wallet is fully synchronized, run:
+Once your wallet is fully synchronized, your are ready to run:

 ```bash
 delegate_register <delegate_name> <IP_address|domain_name> <block_verifier_public_key>